NoahApthorpe/zk-DEAP-artifact/README.md

 all measurements corrected by the bug fixes above will be incorporated into the camera-ready version.

-- **Times in Tables II, III and V are lower on comparable hardware.** Fix 2 removed the wait for the fixture server, which did not depend on how much cryptographic work followed it, and so dominated the quickest operations while being a smaller share of the slowest. `PartialVerify` at five participants was logged at 3.38 ms, where the cryptographic work alone measures under 0.2 ms. The published per-operation figures were therefore upper bounds, making the paper's overhead claims conservative.
+- **Verification and round times in Tables II, III and V are lower on comparable hardware.** Fix 2 removed the wait for the fixture server, which did not depend on how much cryptographic work followed it, and so dominated the quickest operations while being a smaller share of the slowest. `PartialVerify` at five participants was logged at 3.38 ms, where the cryptographic work alone measures under 0.2 ms. The published per-operation figures were therefore upper bounds, making the paper's overhead claims conservative.
+The two proving times in the next bullet are the exception.
-- **zk-SNARK and zk-STARK proofs in Tables I to IV are larger.** `omega`, the extra witness value the paper introduces for cross-field binding, was added to both circuits after the Section V measurements were taken, and made their proofs bigger.
+- **zk-SNARK and zk-STARK proofs in Tables I to IV are larger, and slower to produce.**
+  `omega`, the extra witness value the paper introduces for cross-field binding, was added to both circuits after the Section V measurements were taken, and made them bigger.
 This code produces a 1,981-byte zk-SNARK package where Tables I to IV gave 1,248, and between 18,600 and 19,000 bytes for zk-STARK against 16,855, the spread coming from its randomized sampling.
-The Bulletproof variant binds a different way, was unaffected, and still comes to exactly 924 bytes.
+Bigger circuits also take longer to prove, so `ProofGen` for these two is the one place this artifact prints a higher number than the paper.
+Table II gave 31.5 ms and 33.45 ms; this artifact prints more than that even on a fast machine, and the zk-STARK figure varies widely from run to run.
+Verification is barely affected, and the Bulletproof variant binds a different way, was unaffected, and still comes to exactly 924 bytes.
 - **Table III's Baseline column is now measured.** It times a single round with no proofs generated or verified.
 The paper reported 103 ms for this.
 - **Table IV counted bytes two ways.** Component rows counted each component alone.